MATH2801 is a Mathematics Level II course. See the course overview below.

 Exclusions: Students who have studied another introductory statistics course that has a theoretical focus: ECON2215, MATH2089, MATH2099, MATH2089, MATH2839, MATH2841, MATH2859, MATH2899, MATH2901.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: This recent course handout (pdf) contains information about course objectives, assessment, course materials and the syllabus.

 The Online Handbook entry contains up-to-date timetabling information.

-If you are currently enrolled in MATH2801, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH2801, you can log into UNSW Moodle for this course.

 Statistics is the study of collecting, analysing, and interpreting data, and plays an essential role in scientific research, finance and many other areas.
 This course is an introduction to the theoretical underpinnings of statistics, essential knowledge for anyone considering a career in quantitative modelling or data analysis.